Skip to main content

 Is it normal for tick bites to itch?

 Despite a sometimes reddish appearance, tick bites do not usually hurt or itch.
-If yours does, know that itching is not an early sign of Lyme disease – it’s usually just a consequence of skin irritation after the bite.
+If yours does, know that itching is not an early sign of Lyme disease — it’s usually just a consequence of skin irritation after the bite.
+That kind of everyday itchiness is common and generally nothing to panic about.
+Keeping the area clean and applying an over-the-counter antihistamine cream can help take the edge off.

 Should I go to urgent care for a tick bite?